-Payday loans are a type of consumer debts that are also referred to as cash advance loans, and have very high lending charges.
+Payday loans are a type of consumer debt that is also referred to as cash advance loans and have very high lending charges.

 They often fall under the term ‘predatory lending.’

 Interest rates quite often reach more than 350% per annum and thereby making it very difficult for general consumers to pay them off, without sacrificing big amounts to penalty and burdening interests.

 But one state is making a big change.
 The state is all geared up to bring an end to usurious lending practices.
 And for those who are already suffering from these types of payday loans or cash advances, there are new financial relief programs initiated by well-recognized organizations.

 This is the state of Kansas vs. Payday Loan lending practices.
 Let the trial begin.